Alameda Fraud Lawyer

 Credit fraud is unlawful under Cal.
 Pen.
 Code § 484e-j.
 Various types of credit card fraud exist, including stealing credit cards belonging to others, forging information to obtain a credit card in the name of another without consent, intentionally using invalid credit cards to purchase goods, and creating counterfeit credit cards.
 Whether these offenses constitute misdemeanors or felonies depends on the nature of the fraud and the amount of funds involved in the fraud scheme.

-White Collar Crimes in Alameda
+What are White Collar Crimes in Alameda?

 Fraud is one of many so-called white-collar crimes because the persons accused of these crimes often commit them in the context of their workplaces.
 Government offices, accounting and law firms, financial advising firms, and other professional businesses often are the targets of various fraud schemes.
 This classification also refers to the fact that these crimes rarely involve any physical harm, force, threats, or violence to others.